solidsnakedev/raffle-project/README.md

 - ticket price : the value in ADA the user has to paid to get a ticket
 - random seed : random bytestring used to compute the minimum hash
-- max ticket : maximum amout of ticket to be sold
+- max ticket : maximum amount of ticket to be sold
 - sold ticket : mutable value
 - minimum hash : value inserted by the user claiming to have the min hash
 - tickets : list of sold tickets